Sigma

 Key Features

-Instant Diagnostic
+Instant Learning

 On a fresh dataset, one fit is often enough to surface the prediction potential, key predictors, leading interactions, and obvious data-quality issues.
 This avoids committing time to a full modeling effort.
 All feature types are supported, so an initial diagnostic needs no upstream preprocessing pipeline.